12% return on investment on Mintos: Is this a ponzi scheme?

-Mintos advertises an average return of 12% per annum on its website*.
-This arouses suspicion among many investors and often quickly leads to the question of whether Mintos is a Ponzi scheme?
+Mintos advertises an average return of 12% per year on its website.
+This arouses suspicion among many investors and often quickly leads to whether Mintos is a Ponzi scheme?
 With double-digit returns, there must be a catch.

-In this post, we want to clarify how real the risk is that Mintos is a Ponzi scheme.
+In this article, we want to clarify how real the risk is that Mintos is a Ponzi scheme.

 Definition of a Ponzi scheme

-Often the terms Ponzi scheme and Ponzi scheme are used interchangeably, yet they stand for two different schemes.
+Often the terms pyramid scheme and Ponzi scheme are used interchangeably, yet they stand for two different schemes.
 We will focus on the Ponzi scheme, which is defined on Wikipedia as follows:

 Every Ponzi scheme runs a little differently, but all Ponzi schemes have in common that they thrive on not being discovered.
-That\'s why it makes sense to look primarily at features that provide information about how transparent a company is and whether what the company publishes is verified by a reputable party.
+That's why it makes sense to look primarily at features that provide information about how transparent a company is and whether the company's publications are verified by a reputable party.

-The CEO of Mintos is Martins Sulte, who is also the founder platform.
+The CEO of Mintos is Martins Sulte, who is also the founder of the platform.
 On the team page of Mintos, a total of 9 employees present themselves, who make up the management team.